Configuring Load Balancer Health Checks for Cloud Foundry Routers

 Page last updated:

 This topic describes how to configure load balancer health checks for Cloud Foundry routers to ensure that the load balancer only forwards requests to healthy router instances.
-You can also configure a health check for your HAProxy if your deployment uses the HAProxy component.

 In environments that require high availability, operators must configure their own redundant load balancer to forward traffic directly to the Cloud Foundry routers.
 In environments that do not require high availability, operators can skip the load balancer and configure DNS to resolve the Cloud Foundry domains directly to a single instance of a router.

 Configure your load balancer to use the following HTTP health check endpoints.
 Add the IP addresses of all router instances along with their corresponding port and path.

 - TCP router:

 The configuration above assumes the default health check ports for the Cloud Foundry routers.
 To modify these ports, see the following sections.

 Set the Gorouter Health Check Port